ViaOA/oatemplate/image/readme.txt

 		splash.png
 		icon.gif

-Note:  use ^+[F11] in the Client to be able to click lables on glassframe
+Note:  use ^+[F11] in the Client to be able to click labels on glassframe